GalaBalaMR/e-shop/README.md

 ### <div align="center">Hello!
 My name is Matúš and I believe, that one day i will be great developer 👨‍💻!
 For this moment, I just learn because it is only way how to change my dream in to reality🙂</div>

-- 🔭 This is my first online web, so I am proud father of something, what's online!
+- 🔭 That's it, ladies and gentlmens, this is my first e-commerce ever!
+Yes, it's not perfect, still in progres, but i hope that this project can represent my knowledge of laravel 🙂

 ### About Project
-- 🛠️ It is for my friend.
-He is carpenter, so page is about his job and present his skill.
+- 🛠️ Small e-commerce with logic for admin and user.

 - ❓ What it does?
 I hope everything, what's needed.
-You can mail him, he can mail you back 🙃 just joking.
-But it's true!
-And it has admin panel, where he can update content, or upload his new project.
+You can add categories, subcategories of items, items and when something important happend, admin receive message about it in admin panel and customer receive mail about his order.

-- 🏃‍♂️ It is running on Laravel and use package like spatie, trumbowyg and more...
+- 🏃‍♂️ It is running on Laravel and use package like spatie, fullcalendar and more...

 <br/>